Undergraduate Credit-Hour Based Academic Policies and Procedures

 Pass/No Pass (P/NP)

 Students may select Pass/No Pass as a grading option at the time they initially register for courses via MyBrandman Self Service.
-Certain courses require letter grades only, while certain courses allow only Pass/No Pass as the grading option.
-Such restrictions are noted in the course description.
+Information about courses that require letter grades only can be found in the major program requirements.
+Information about courses that allow a P/NP as the grading option are found in the course description.